Traficom/lem-model-system/Scripts/README.md

 Using this flag runs only end assignment of base demand matrices.

+### `FREE_FLOW_ASSIGNMENT`

+Using this flag runs assigment with free flow speed.
+Only one time period "vrk" is assigned.
+Forces the number of iterations to one, as speeds will not change.

+### `STORED_SPEED_ASSIGNMENT`

+Using this flag runs assigment with stored (fixed) speed.
+Forces the number of iterations to one, as speeds will not change.

 #### `RUN_AGENT_SIMULATION`

 Using this flag runs agent simulations instead of aggregate model.